osg-htc/school-2024/docs/materials/software/part5-ex1-prepackaged.md

 1. Do an internet search to find the HMMER software downloads page and the installation instructions page.
 On the installation page, there are short instructions for how to install HMMER.
 There are two options shown for installation -- which should we use?

-1. For the purposes of this example, we are going to use the instructions under the heading "...to obtain and compile from source."
-Download the HMMER source as shown in these instructions (command should start with `wget`)
+1. For the purposes of this example, we are going to use the instructions under the "Current version" heading, with the "Source" link.
+Download the HMMER source using wget.

 1. Go back to the installation documentation page and look at the steps for compiling from source.
 This process